Bereavement Gift Ideas

 Moving on from the DVD format, a memorial website can be a great way to pay tribute to your loved ones.
 It is more creative than a standard obituary, and is a great way of sharing memories photos, videos, and celebrating the lives of those who sadly are no longer with us.
 An on-line memorial can be as unique as the person it is about, can be as simple or complex as you like, and will potentially be everlasting.
 It can be updated daily with your thoughts and feelings or just left alone, shared with everyone or be restricted to just a few.

-Besides using cherished pictures in DVD slide shows or web memorials, one of the more old fashioned ways (but with a modern twist) are professional memory books.
+Besides using cherished pictures in DVD slide shows or web memorials, one of the more old fashioned ways (but with a modern twist) is professional memory books.
 By telling a story, celebrating an event or remembering the past, a unique personalised book can make a timeless and beautiful keepsake.
-What would have cost a small fortune a few years ago, a few specialist companies with the help of modern technology, can now print one off professionally bound books both quickly and relatively inexpensively.
+What would have cost a small fortune a few years ago, a few specialist companies with the help of modern technology can now print one-off professionally bound books both quickly and relatively inexpensively.

 Why stop at a book though.
 The sites below also offer to produce any photo you wish onto numerous other items too.
 Copying photos to canvas is just the start, how about, puzzles, cups, coasters, duvet covers, calenders, bags, aprons – even wall paper!
 Now obviously this will not be to everyones cup of tea, but the options and applications are quite mind boggling.
 If you can bring yourself to it, you really could have a lot of fun here, as well as capturing some really great picture memories for posterity.